Norris Houghton: Challenges and legacies from Broadway and beyond

 In those pre-WWII years, Houghton was engaged as stage manager on various productions, working with former U.P.G. friends, Kent Smith, Jose Ferrer, Myron McCormick, and some established stars such as Ethel Barrymore, Ruth Gordon, Claude Rains.
 In 1939 he became art director of the St. Louis Municipal Opera.
 The "Muny," as its devoted audience call it, then held summer performances on an enormous stage in Forest Park before 11,000 people seated on an open hillside.
 Houghton's success in meeting the challenge of designing scenes for an outdoor stage that included two gigantic oak trees led to three seasons of invitations as art director.

 In 1940, he was approached by Harcourt Brace to write a book on American theatre beyond Broadway.
-Funded by the Rockefeller Foundation, Houghton criss-crossed the U.S.A., visiting 70 stages.
+Funded by the Rockefeller Foundation, Houghton criss-crossed the US, visiting 70 stages.
 Children's theatre, college campus theatre, outdoor history pageants, union workers' theatre, summer stock, middle-American "nightclub" variety theatres, the "road" sites for touring Broadway hits, community theatres often more social than artistic: this montage was critiqued, applauded, reprimanded, and encouraged as evidence of theatrical aspirations more democratic than the commercial Broadway model.
 Enthused by these experiences, they heightened Houghton's disappointment about the dearth of original plays by young Americans, and the failure of recognized American playwrights to ally themselves with regional theatres.
 In the resulting book, Advance From Broadway, Houghton asserted "...my declaration of independence from the commercial theatre and a call for decentralization of our professional stage."
 Houghton resonated to the parting advice of a "living legend" among theatre aficionados, Edward Sheldon, who had advised him: "Seek out the people who put these things in motion.
 They're what matter."
 Many fine men and women were out there in America.
 "It's they I must remember."